-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score considers positive and negative information in your credit report.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is based on the good and the bad of your credit report.
+Late payments count against your score, but a record of paying on time will raise it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to generate an accurate score.
-Should you not meet the minimum criteria for getting a score, you might need to work on a credit history prior to applying for a mortgage loan.
+Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to calculate a score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to spend a little time building credit history before they apply for a loan.